murthyrudra/academic-kickstart/content/authors/admin/_index.md

 +++

-Hi, I am a Research Scholar from [Center For Indian Language Technology](http://www.cfilt.iitb.ac.in/) lab headed by [Professor.
+Hi, I was a Research Scholar from [Center For Indian Language Technology](http://www.cfilt.iitb.ac.in/) lab headed by [Professor.
 Pushpak Bhattacharyya](https://www.cse.iitb.ac.in/~pb/).
 My area of interest is using Deep Multilingual Learning to various Natural Language Processing(NLP) tasks.

 You can get to know more about my hobbies [here](https://murthyrudra.github.io/tags/webcomics/) and [here](https://murthyrudra.github.io/post/trekking/).